ramyagovind13/ramyagovind13.github.io/README.md

 Project structure:

 - images/ - Contains images that are used in the portfolio webpage.
-- scipts/ - Contains JAvaScript file
+- scipts/ - Contains JavaScript file that is used in portfolio webpage.
-- Styles/ - Contains CSS file
+- Styles/ - Contains CSS file that is used in portfolio webpage.